-Note that remote sudoedit functionality must be handled by the policy plugin, not sudo itself as the front end has no knowledge that a remote command is being executed.
+Remote sudoedit functionality must be handled by the policy plugin, not sudo itself as the front-end has no knowledge that a remote command is being executed.
 This may be addressed in a future revision of the plugin API.

 Conversation API